Vibe Saver

 vibe undo

-Undo last vibe save (git reset HEAD~1)
+Undo last vibe save & all unsaved changes (git reset --hard HEAD~1)

 vibe status